TigerTimofey/racetrack-info-screens/README.md

 - **Leaderboard functionalities**: Record lap times and display standings based on the fastest lap.
 - **Driver results**: At the end of the timer, drivers see their results for each lap.
 - **Employee access**: Safety Officials, Receptionists, and Lap-Line Observers are employees and have their own passwords to access the interface.
+- **Next Race display: Highlights the next race, showing drivers' names, their assigned cars, and instructions to proceed to the paddock.**

 ---